 The ingredients are quite simple, here’s what you’ll need:

 To make it a little spicy, feel free to add a little bit of chili or aleppo pepper if you can find it.

 I recommend that you toast the walnuts prior to blending, although that is optional, it adds an extra earthy flavor.
 And the breadcrumbs must be dried.

-The traditional way to roast the bell peppers is by roasting them directly over the flame, just like I did to make baba ganoush.
+The traditional way to roast the bell peppers is by roasting them directly over the flame on a gas burner, just like I did to make baba ganoush.
 This is definitely my preferred method and will give you the best flavor, but I currently live in a small apartment and we only have an induction hob.
 So I just roast the bell peppers in the oven for a few minutes, then place them under the broiler.

 A great tip to easily peel the bell peppers is to place them in a bowl and cover with plastic wrap.
 The peppers will “steam” for 10 minutes or so, and become really easy to peel.